- Capital: Budapest

 Overview of the Hungarian fisheries and aquaculture sector

-A growing subsector of aquaculture is intensive fish farming, which is done at 21 sites.
-The most important intensively reared species is African catfish (Clarias gariepinus), for which Hungary is the biggest producer in Europe, having increased its production from virtually zero to over 3,000 tonnes in twenty years.
-Other species in intensive systems are sturgeons (Acipenser spp.) (mostly for caviar production) and rainbow trout (Oncorhynchus mykiss), but there is a growing interest towards intensive rearing of valuable indigenous predatory fishes (wels, pike, zander) as well.
+A growing subsector of aquaculture is intensive fish farming.
+The most important intensively reared species is African catfish (Clarias gariepinus), of which Hungary is the biggest producer in Europe, having increased its production from virtually zero to over 3 800 tonnes in twenty years.
+Other species in intensive systems are sturgeons (Acipenser spp.) (mostly for caviar production) and rainbow trout (Oncorhynchus mykiss), but there is a growing interest towards intensive rearing of valuable indigenous predatory species (wels catfish, pike, pike-perch) as well.

 Processing and trade

 On the other hand, Hungary’s per capita consumption of common carp (1.2 kg) is the highest in the EU.
-While fish consumption is still mostly seasonal (about 30-35 percent of the total annual fish consumption is eaten in the Christmas period), the development of fish processing and the large fish product range of the international retail chains have helped to increase the demand in other times of the year as well.
+While fish consumption is still mostly seasonal (up to 40% of the total annual fish consumption takes place during the Christmas period), the development of fish processing and the large fish product range of the international retail chains have helped to increase demand at other times of the year as well.
 Another important factor has been the fish promotion campaigns launched by both the government and the farmers.
 In addition to an EMFF-supported campaign promoting fish consumption, the Hungarian Aquaculture and Fisheries Inter-branch Organisation (MA-HAL) also organizes several fish cooking and fish tasting events throughout the year (many of them are also supported by the government).
-The government also puts much effort to increasing consumer trust in the quality of fish products, e.g. by quality awards, certification marks and geographical indications.
+The government also puts much effort into raising consumer trust in the quality of fish products, e.g., with quality awards, certification marks and geographical indications.

-The aquaculture sector of Hungary faces several challenges, including the lack of workforce, the need for sustainable intensification of fish production, raising the profitability of fish farms, improving the water efficiency and decreasing the environmental impact of fish farms, recognizing the ecosystem services provided by fish ponds, coping with the damage caused by fish-eating animals and the risk of Koi Herpes Virus.
-For a higher fish consumption, it is crucial to increase the processed product range, to improve traceability and to increase consumer trust, but it is also necessary to increase the profitability and competitiveness of the fish processing sector.
+The aquaculture sector of Hungary faces several challenges, including a workforce shortage, the need for sustainable intensification of fish production, low profitability of fish farms, inadequate water efficiency, and detrimental environmental impacts of fish farms.
+In addition, there is a need to better recognize the ecosystem services provided by fish ponds, coping with the damage caused by fish-eating animals and the risk of Koi Herpes Virus.
+To achieve a higher level of fish consumption, it is important to increase the range of processed products, to improve traceability and to increase consumer trust, but it is also necessary to increase the profitability and competitiveness of the fish processing sector.